amballa/Unit-2-Project/index.md

 ```

 ### Splitting the Data
-I decided to a time-based split and separate the data into the following 3 subsets:
+I decided to do a time-based split and separate the data into the following 3 subsets:
 1. Training set containing stats from 4 seasons (2016-2019)
 2. Validation set containing stats from the 2020 season
 3. Test set containing stats from the 2021 season